 Christina Pazcoguin taught a hard barre class with some challenging choreography.
 It was an excellent workout for a Wednesday evening.
-This location of Pure Barre is a bit hard to find since it’s tucked up on the fourth floor of an office building next to the big mall at Columbus Circle, but once we found our way in we were welcomed with open arms!
+The Pure Barre Columbus Circle location is a bit hard to find.
+It’s tucked up on the fourth floor of an office building next to the big mall at Columbus Circle, but once we found our way in we were welcomed with open arms!
 Keep in mind that this studio can be very crowded during the after-work rush.

 Every Pure Barre class, regardless of studio, follows the same formula: standing warm-up punctuated by planks, moving into arms with weights.
 This is followed by thighs, then seat, then two separate ab sections: one at/under the barre and then a section on mats on the floor.

 At this class, Christina made mostly effective use of the space.
 It was such a large class that we were initially waitlisted and then struggled to find a spot to lay our Velcro tube, ball, and mat.
 The crowd was large enough that she staggered us into four lines to do our initial marches and pull downs, but we were almost on top of one another’s mats as we curled up into little balls and practiced v sits to warm up our core.
 The arms section started out with tricep dips and moved quickly into some kneeling tricep extensions, and then we were on to lunges combined with rows.
 The arms section also included a bit of challenging choreography with some standing side lunges and multiple types of curls executed in quick succession.